Maxine Peacock: Storylines

 Maxine first appears in May 1995 as a college friend of Fiona Middleton's (Angela Griffin), working in Denise Osbourne's (Denise Black) salon.
 Maxine is known for her bubbly personality.
 She is a good-time girl and has relationships, often one-night stands, with several men, including Curly Watts (Kevin Kennedy), Des Barnes (Philip Middlemiss), Andy McDonald (Nicholas Cochrane) and Tony Horrocks (Lee Warburton).

 Maxine then embarks on more serious relationships with Ashley Peacock (Steven Arnold) and later Greg Kelly (Stephen Billington).
-She sleeps with her friends Fiona's on-off boyfriend Steve McDonald (Simon Gregson), to get back at Fiona when they fall out over Greg.
+She sleeps with her friend Fiona's on-off boyfriend Steve McDonald (Simon Gregson), to get back at Fiona when they fall out over Greg.
 Her mother Doreen Heavey (Prunella Gee) joins the street in 1999.
 Seeking security, Maxine puts behind her wild ways and marries Ashley in September 1999.
 The following year, she suspects Ashley of an affair but realises she was wrong and he has been faithful to her.

 Difficulties in the marriage soon emerge when Maxine has trouble getting pregnant.
 However it is discovered that Ashley undergoing a simple operation will solve the problem.
 On the night of his operation in autumn 2001, Maxine gets drunk and sleeps with local doctor Matt Ramsden (Stephen Beckett) and discovers soon afterwards that she is pregnant.
 Maxine suffers complications in pregnancy, meaning the family rely heavily on Doctor Ramsden throughout the pregnancy.
 In March 2002, Maxine goes into labour early and gives birth to her son, Joshua (Benjamin Beresford).

-Over Easter 2002, a confrontation with Ashley leads to him finds out about her one-night stand with Matt.
+Over Easter 2002, a confrontation with Ashley leads to him finding out about her one-night stand with Matt.
 Ashley is furious but is determined not to let anyone else on the street know that the child might not be his.
 He is determined to get a DNA test done to be certain of Joshua's parentage, despite Maxine's protestations that it is unnecessary and they can mend their relationship.
 On the day the test is to be done, however, Ashley realises that Maxine is truly sorry for what has happened and that they can, in fact, be a happy family together.
 He forgives Maxine and takes both her and Joshua home without getting the test done.